-Given the pressing drought conditions, and the development of a Central Karoo Drought Response and Action Plan (2018), this section sets out the water infrastructure projects have been identified for the Prince Albert Municipal area.
-The following is the state of water production in each town:
+Given the pressing drought conditions, and the development of a Central Karoo Drought Response and Action Plan (2018), this section sets out the water infrastructure projects that have been identified for the Prince Albert Municipal area.
+Figures 4.7 to 4.9 show the water infrastructure plans for Prince Albert Town, Bitterwater and Klaarstroom.
+Below is the state of water production in each town:

-Prince Albert Town:
+4.4.1 Prince Albert Town

 - Nine Production boreholes;

-- Fountain 20 hours a week as well as 10 of irrigation water on a 24/7 basis;
+- fountain 20 hours a week as well as 10 of irrigation water on a 24/7 basis;

-- Four raw storage dams 2.4 MI
+- four raw storage dams 2.4 Ml;

-- Reservoirs 4.0 MI;
+- reservoirs 4.0 Ml;

-- Demand 1.5 Ml/day
+- demand 1.5 Ml/day;

-- Supply 1.9 MI/day
+- supply 1.9 Ml/day.